rishabh625/PepipostTutorials/How To Send Email in CodeIgniter (CI).md

 Make sure you have PHP-FPM installed,up and running.
 - CodeIgniter 3.1.1

-If you are new to CI get it installed using any of the Web Server from belo
+If you are new to CI get it installed on any of the Web Server from below

 [on wamp server](https://www.apachefriends.org/download.html)